 We realize it’s an important decision to find a dental office that fits you, and potentially your entire family.
 We practice under the philosophy that there is no such thing as TMI (too much information) when it comes to choosing a dental home.

-If you have any recent x-rays, then please make arrangements to have them forwarded to us so that we are not duplicating any services (see above note on not having to pay out of pocket for another set of x-rays).
+If you have any recent x-rays (within the past year), please bring them with your or make arrangements to have them forwarded to us so that we are not duplicating any services (and to save you from having to pay for another set of x-rays).

-Each insurance plan is very different (there are multiple versions for Cigna, Delta and Aetna, for example) and the specifics of your benefits largely depend on what your Human Resources department has negotiated with the insurance company.
+Each insurance plan is very different (there are multiple versions for Cigna, Delta, and Aetna, for example) and the specifics of your benefits largely depend on what your Human Resources department has negotiated with the insurance company.

 Answer: We love to laugh, so it’s tough to imagine how it would feel to be self conscious about smiling.
 If you are concerned or embarrassed about how your teeth look, please believe there is hope.
 And, more importantly, there are options!
 The marvels of modern dentistry mean that we have multiple ways to straighten, whiten, repair and rebuild your teeth, so that you are never hesitant to flash anyone your smile or LOL in person.

 We believe that many things can be accomplished in life when you are in a relationship that involves a high level of trust and comfort, and this is no different chairside.
 For many people, it’s not just about the pain of a needle or the sound of a drill, but the feeling of an utter lack of control that can make a dental visit very harrowing.
 We believe that information, education, empathy and patience are the most effective ways to help our anxious patients navigate their way through a dental appointment.
 Our practice has also invested in technology to make certain procedures more comfortable and efficient, thereby limiting your time in the chair.